LiuYuancheng/MCQ-GPT-Bot/README.md

 D. choice 4
 ```

-##### McqDataManager
+##### Design of 'McqDataManager' Module

-The MCA data manager (McqDataManger) will do the data storage and result archiving step, it will store and questions, AI's answers and format the result.
-As we will batch process multiple question source, the data manager will log the process progress (such as whether a source file's result has been archived) so if there is program execution interruption happens, when the user run again, the don't need to process the source from the beginning.
+The MCQ data manager ( `McqDataManager` ) handles data storage and result archiving.
+It stores questions, AI-generated answers, and formats the results.
+Since multiple question sources are batch processed, the data manager logs progress (e.g., whether a source file's result has been archived).
+This ensures that if program execution is interrupted, users can resume without reprocessing the entire source.

-##### llmMcqSolver
+##### Design of 'llmMcqSolver' Module

-The large language MCQ solver (llmMcqSolver) will fetch the question from the data manager, preload the MCQ questions scenario prompt to OpenAI, then call OpenAI API to get the answer and calculate the AI's correctness rate based on the setting.
-After process, different kind of question format source will be convert to the standard question bank file format as shown blow:
+The Large Language Model MCQ solver ( `LLM-MCQSolver` ) retrieves questions from the data manager, preloads MCQ scenario prompts to OpenAI, and calls the OpenAI API to obtain answers.
+It calculates the AI's correctness rate based on the settings.
+After processing, different formats of question sources are converted to the standardized question bank file format as depicted below:

 ![](doc/img/convert.png)